Links on SoundGuys may earn us a commission. Learn more.

 OnePlus Buds Pro

-Due to limited availability and support, we have a hard time recommending the OnePlus Buds or OnePlus Buds Z to anyone outside of the OnePlus ecosystem.
-The company attempts to reconcile those mishaps with the OnePlus Buds Pro, true wireless earbuds built for everyone.
-A slew of performance improvements make for an enticing proposition—but these upgrades come with a more premium price tag.
+Due to limited availability and support, we have a hard time recommending the OnePlus Buds or OnePlus Buds Z to anyone outside the OnePlus ecosystem.
+The company attempts to reconcile those mishaps with the OnePlus Buds Pro, wireless earbuds built for everyone.
+A slew of performance improvements make for an enticing proposition — but these upgrades come with a more premium price tag.
+The Buds Pro are long in the tooth, but if you can find them, they’re a great deal.

 What is it like to use the OnePlus Buds Pro?

-Enjoy the design of the Apple AirPods Pro but wish it came in matte black?
+Enjoy the design of the Apple AirPods Pro but wish they came in matte black?
 Then you’ll love the OnePlus Buds Pro.
-There’s no doubt that OnePlus looked to Goliath for inspiration, from the rounded earbud design with silicone tips to the short protruding stems.
+Undoubtedly, OnePlus looked to Goliath for inspiration, from the rounded earbud design with silicone tips to the short protruding stems.
 Even the Buds Pro touch controls match the AirPods Pro: a series of stem squeezes to adjust playback, listening modes, and answer calls.

 Regardless of how much inspiration OnePlus may have taken from Apple, these look premium, especially at this price point.
 A reflective metal stem complements the matte black finish (also available in white).